wmhilton-stoplight/platform-docs/4.-documentation/f.adding-images.md

 You can add multiple images within a documentation file.

 <!-- theme: info -->
-> 👉 **Note:** Supported  image formats include: **JPEG,** **JPG**, **PNG** and **GIF**
+> 👉 **Note:** Supported  image formats include: **JPEG,** **JPG**, **PNG** and **GIF**.

 ## Adding Images to Projects

-Drag and drop image or copy and paste an image into a markdown article to upload it.
+Drag and drop an image or copy and paste an image into a markdown article to upload it.

 ![Add an Image](../assets/images/image-upload.gif)

-> These images are stored in Stoplight and respect project permissions i.e. Private vs Internal.
+> These images are stored in Stoplight and respect project permissions (private vs. internal).

 ## Customize Images

-To customize images like adding backgrounds, captions or focus, check out [images in Stoplight Flavored Markdown](https://meta.stoplight.io/docs/studio/ZG9jOjg0-stoplight-flavored-markdown-smd).
+To customize images, such as adding backgrounds, captions or focus, check out [images in Stoplight Flavored Markdown](https://meta.stoplight.io/docs/studio/ZG9jOjg0-stoplight-flavored-markdown-smd).

 **Splendid!
 Your documentation now contains images.
 Your users are gonna love it 👏**